Ryan-ford25/Milestone_Project2/TESTING.md

 ### Existing Features

-### Home Page page
+### Home screen screen

 #### Overview
-The **Home Page** serves as the entry point, introducing users to the game and providing navigation options to key sections.
+The **Home screen** serves as the entry point, introducing users to the game and providing navigation options to key sections.
 It ensures a smooth experience for the user with an engaging simple aesthetic.

 #### Features Tested:
 - **Introduction & Engagement:**
-  - The page presents a clear and engaging welcome message that highlights what type of game it is and immediately tempts the user to a challenge.
+  - The screen presents a clear and engaging welcome message that highlights what type of game it is and immediately tempts the user to a challenge.
   - The description uses clear bold to make the text standout.
   - The message is formatted properly, ensuring readability across different devices.

 - **Navigation & Call to Action:**
-  - The "Rules" button (`#rules`) correctly navigates users to the rules page.
+  - The "Rules" button (`#rules`) correctly navigates users to the rules screen.
   - The "Leaderboard" button (`#leaderboard`) allows users to view the top scores.
   - The "Start" button (`#start`) initiates and smoothly transitions users into the game.
   - ARIA labels are applied to all buttons for improved accessibility.